nus-cs2113-AY1920S2/tp/docs/UserGuide2.md

 #### 3.2.5.
 Retrieve a Patient's Information: `get patient`

-Retrieve details of the patient with the specified NRIC.
+Diaplay details of a patient with the specified NRIC.

 ##### Format: